 For businesses, this implies a regulatory change since all compliance requirements called for by the FTA would have to be adhered to.
-Tax consulting in Dubai and the UAE should be resorted to, since FTA holds the authority to carry out audits of taxable firms accountable for filing and paying excise tax, and impose penalties in case of anomalies.
+Tax consulting in Dubai and the UAE should be resorted to since FTA holds the authority to carry out audits of taxable firms accountable for filing and paying the excise tax and impose penalties in case of anomalies.

 Here’s all you need to know about the topic.

 An excise tax is an indirect tax (not directly paid by an individual customer) levied on the sale of particular goods.
 Generally, governments levy excise tax on items having a high social implication, like alcohol and cigarettes, hence this tax is also referred to as ‘sin tax’.

 What shall be subject to excise tax in the UAE?